seale61/weather-project-backend/README.md

 Save this file and make it executable using 'chmod +x weather.sh'  at the terminal command line.

 ## crontab
 In a terminal window, enter "crontab -e" and enter the following line (using your own path to your shell script:
     `*/60 * * * * /apps/node-scripts/weather/weather.sh >/dev/null 2>&1`

+Save your crontab entry, and your script will run in the background at the top of every hour.